clburlison/clburlison.com/_posts/2015-03-28-ADacctChange.md

 #Aftermath
+For the most part our migration went smoothly in my environment.
+We installed this package a week prior to our Active Directory change and instructed our Mac users to reboot the morning after the change took place.
+For some users that did not reboot like we asked this script took over and forced a reboot.
+They had plenty of prior knowledge and at least received a nice popup using BigHonkingText explaining the reboot.

 <div class="note warning">
   <h5>Dropbox</h5>
   <p>If you are using Dropbox in your environment this process will mess up Dropbox settings.
-Inside of <code>/Users/$HOME/.dropbox</code> there is a setting that has hard coded to the users home directory path.
+Inside of <code>/Users/$HOME/.dropbox</code> there is a setting that ishas hard coded to the users home directory path.
 I found the easiest solution is to run a <code>rm ~/.dropbox</code> on the affected users profile.
 Followed by having the user re-sign in via the Dropbox application.
 Obviously this solution does not scale very well.</p>
 </div>

 ---